Item added to cart

 Millet

-We’ve previously written about millet as one of the superfoods you can actually afford.
+We’ve previously written about millet as a healthy, affordable superfood.
 This grain is notably rich in copper, magnesium and phosphorous.
-The World’s Healthiest Foods says that one cup of cooked millet provides 31 percent of your daily copper.
 However, some studies indicate that millet could have an adverse effect on thyroid function, so consume in moderation if you’re concerned.

 Kale

-Eat your greens for a powerful dose of copper.
-Not only does kale contain vitamins K and C, but it also has 1,004 micrograms of copper per cup, which more than fulfills your daily intake.
-Check out these recipes and tips in celebration of National Kale Day (yes, that’s a thing), which falls on Oct.
-5 this year.
+Eat your greens for a powerful dose of copper!
+Not only does kale contain vitamins K and C, but it also has .2 mg of copper per cup, which more than fulfills your daily intake.
+Check out these recipes and tips in celebration of National Kale Day (yes, that’s a thing), which is always on the first Wednesday of October.

 Asparagus